Jura-Labs/jura-trace/GETTING_STARTED.md

 ## 5. Try Content Credentials verification

-This is the most exciting workflow to try first. **Content Credentials** are a cryptographic provenance standard ([C2PA](https://c2pa.org)) that lets cameras and editing tools embed a tamper-evident record of how an image was created.
+ **Content Credentials** are a cryptographic provenance standard ([C2PA](https://c2pa.org)) that lets cameras and editing tools embed a tamper-evident record of how an image was created.
 Jura Trace verifies these credentials and shows you the full chain in plain English.

 ### Step A — Get a test image with valid Content Credentials

 Pick **any** of these sources:

-#### Easiest — Adobe's gallery

-1. Open <https://contentcredentials.org/verify> in your browser
-2. The page has a **gallery** of example images — Adobe Firefly creations, Pixel camera captures, Truepic-signed news photos
-3. Right-click any thumbnail → **Save image as…** to download it
-4. (Optional) Notice the same page shows the credentials inline — you can compare what Jura Trace finds against the official Content Credentials viewer

 #### If you have a Pixel phone (8, 8a, 9, 9a, 9 Pro)